l-x-x/eic-jet-charge/README.md

 # eic-jet-charge
-jet charge project for eic
+jet charge project for eic see 2008.00655 pythia code here